pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

 [^legacy-gcc]: It would be easy to blame the complexity of lock-free code, but the initial version, with C11 atomics, was correct.
 Unfortunately, gcc backs C11 atomic `uint128_t`s with locks, so we had to switch to the legacy interface, and that's when the errors crept in.

-- detect when an interior pointer is freed
+- detect when an interior pointer is freed.
-- detect simple[^jump] buffer overflows that cross allocation classes, with guard pages
+- detect simple[^jump] buffer overflows that cross allocation classes, with guard pages.
-- always detect frees of addresses Slitter does not manage
+- always detect frees of addresses Slitter does not manage.
-- detect most back-to-back double-frees
+- detect most back-to-back double-frees.
-- detect a random fraction of buffer overflows, with a sampling [eFence](https://en.wikipedia.org/wiki/Electric_Fence)
+- detect a random fraction of buffer overflows, with a sampling [eFence](https://en.wikipedia.org/wiki/Electric_Fence).

 [^jump]: There isn't much the allocator can do if an application writes to a wild address megabytes away from the base object.